gxp/busybeed/README.md

 max clients number

-	Set the maximum number of clients allowed to connect to all busybeed(8) sockets.
+	Set the maximum number of clients allowed to connect to each busybeed(8) device.

 max subscriptions number